jonathanrmarsh4/HealthPilot/PERSIST_EXTERNAL_ID_IMPLEMENTATION.md

 ✅ **Testing** - All 18 unit tests passing
 ✅ **LSP** - No TypeScript errors
 ✅ **Application** - Running successfully on port 5000
+✅ **Auto-persistence** - Enabled and tested in production

-## Status: COMPLETE ✅
+## Status: DEPLOYED & ACTIVE ✅

-The `persistExternalId` function is production-ready and can be integrated into admin workflows immediately.
+The `persistExternalId` function is production-ready and **actively running** in the system.
+Every confident match now automatically creates a trusted link for future performance optimization.